 These ancient rituals have been part of Mexican and South American culture for around 1,000 years.
 The word itself originates from a Nahuatl word Temāzcalli, which translates to “house of heat.”

 Thought to have derived from the Pre-Hispanic indigenous people of Mesoamerica, the cleansing ritual took place before and after battles and sports tournaments.
 It was also thought to have healing powers and was a place to give birth.

-Temazcal, like other forms of steam room, have many physical benefits.
+Temazcal, like other forms of steam room, has many physical benefits.
 Aston University in England, for example, notes the following five pros.